jeromedockes/pylabelbuddy/README.md

-# `labelbuddy`: a small tool for annotating documents
+# `pylabelbuddy`: a small tool for annotating documents

 ## Installation

-`labelbuddy` requires Python 3.
+`pylabelbuddy` requires Python 3.
 Install with:

 ```
-pip3 install labelbuddy
+pip3 install pylabelbuddy
 ```

-`labelbuddy` does not have other dependencies than Python and its standard library.
+`pylabelbuddy` does not have other dependencies than Python and its standard library.
 It needs Python to have been installed with `tkinter` which should be the case by default, otherwise it can be installed for example on ubuntu with `apt-get install python-tk`.

 ## Usage

-Once installed `labelbuddy` can be started with:
+Once installed `pylabelbuddy` can be started with:
 ```
-labelbuddy
+pylabelbuddy
 ```

-(see `labelbuddy -h` for more options)
+(see `pylabelbuddy -h` for more options)

 ### Importing documents

-When using `labelbuddy` for the first time, go to the "Import / Export" tab to import documents and labels.
+When using `pylabelbuddy` for the first time, go to the "Import / Export" tab to import documents and labels.
 Documents can be provided either in a `.csv` file or a `.txt` file.

 If `.csv`, the file must be a comma-separated-value file with one document per row.
 The first column holds the contents of the document.
-Other columns are not used by `labelbuddy` but are stored and provided in the `"extra_data"` field of each document's exported `json` when exporting the annotations.
+Other columns are not used by `pylabelbuddy` but are stored and provided in the `"extra_data"` field of each document's exported `json` when exporting the annotations.

 If `.txt` it must contain one document per line, terminated by `\n`.